COMMUNITY : Children’s Ministry

 9am – 12:30

-Camp Kando takes the place of our regular Sunday morning kids program, so Alethia attenders don’t need to register.
-Guests can register online, coming soon.
+Camp Kingdom takes the place of our regular Sunday morning kids program, so Alethia attenders don’t need to register.
+Guests can register online.
 This is a great event to invite friends to.
-Parents are welcome to join us for our Sunday services, got to our Parent Café or attend both.
+Parents are welcome to join us for our Sunday services, then hang out for Meet the Pastors time after.

 Camp Kando is the first of three Super Summer Sundays.
 Coming Soon: